-Aligning Robot and AI Behaviors with Human Intents
+Aligning AI and Robot Behaviors with Human Intents

 Trial-and-error reward design is unsanctioned, but the implications of this widespread practice have not been studied.
 We conduct empirical computational and user study experiments, and we find that trial and error leads to the design of reward functions which are overfit and otherwise misdesigned.
-Published at AAAI 2023.
+Even in a trivial setting, we find that reward function misdesign is rampant.
+Published at AAAI Conference on Artificial Intelligence, 2023.

 Project Webpage